6r1d/enhancing_boards/PCM5102A/README.md

 - [ ] It will be interesting to test 1 and 3 LDO configuration later.
 It seems the datasheet relies on one LDO, while AiDiy schematic relies on three.
 - [ ] Add a MUTE pin controlling optocouples for DAC and AMP ICs

+UPD: TPA6132 breakout board is here, so I can test it before I do toner-transfer.
+Sep 10, 2020.

 ## Datasheets

 * [DAC datasheet](https://www.ti.com/lit/ds/symlink/pcm5102a.pdf)